arglbr/garbanzo/README.md

 Setup
 ---------------------
 The setup can be made at a docker, vagrant image, an Ansible playbook, inside a Python virtualenv or even at your machine.
-For the sake of simplicity, I'll let "where" up to you (and keep an eye on the requirements section) :-).
+For the sake of simplicity, I'll let "where" up to you - and keep an eye on the requirements section :-).
 Once you decided, just do the following:
 ```
 $ git clone 'https://github.com/arglbr/garbanzo.git'
 $ cd garbanzo